 In summary, it’s not a winning idea to think about St. Louis SEO in terms of being a one-hit wonder.
 It’s not a search champion’s mindset to think to yourself, “we did that one thing and yeah, cool.
 We did St. Louis SEO.”
 A one-dimensional approach seeking to game the search engines or a platform is not a long-term strategy.

 SEO should operate in a similar style to David Bowie’s; with his tireless evolution and collaboration between channels, habitual artistry, and innovation; he managed to stay relevant for decades while maintaining his creative integrity.
 A superior strategy over trickery is to put the time in, study, experiment and always measure everything for great SEO.

 You don’t learn to walk by following rules.
 You learn by doing, and by falling over.

 -Richard Branson, business magnate, investor, and philanthropist

-Just like flipping through fashion magazines for wardrobe ideas, perusing the sites that are crushing it helps an SEO to gain a sense of ‘what’s in’ this season.
+Just like flipping through fashion magazines for wardrobe ideas, perusing the sites that are crushing it helps a St. Louis SEO to gain a sense of ‘what’s in’ this season.
 By studying strategies of others with mad traffic, you start to get the sense for what users are responding to and study how usability changes over time.